fedeArzuaga/note-taking-app/README.md

     ``node --version`` and/or ``npm --version``.

-    If you get the number of version from your terminal, you're ready to install [Gulp.js](https://gulpjs.com/).
+    If you get the number of the current version from your terminal, you're ready to install [Gulp.js](https://gulpjs.com/).

 3. Following the current getting started intructions posted on its own website, you'll have to run this on your terminal: ``npm install --global gulp-cli``